June is Pride Month. Now, more than ever, it's important to keep LBGTQIA+ issues at the forefront and let your pride flag fly.

 Little Pickle Memories started in 2016 after Emma and Nat struggled to find a baby book that reflected their two-mom family.
 They’ve since expanded their one book into a range of books and products for all types of families.

-Sootmegs has created a selection of pins that help say things you might be tired of talking about or want to tell people without speaking them.
+Sootmegs has created a selection of pins that help say things you might be tired of talking about or things you want to tell people without speaking them.
 Calling the items “functional badges,” they intend to spread awareness to make hard days easier and the invisible visible.